Designing a New Homepage Experience for Zeno - An AI Evaluation Platform

 The beginning of a solution

-Initial sketches explored 1. the layout of ‘My Hub’ and ‘Explore’ and 2.
-The card UI for projects and reports.
+Initial sketches explored the layout of the Hub, the Explore page and the card UI for projects and reports.
 I decided to use cards since they help present information in a clean way while allowing for flexibility in how the information is presented (text, visuals, use of color, etc.).

 First Implementation

 I incorporated color to further differentiate My Hub and Explore.
-Through usability testing I found that current users find the card icons helpful to find their files.
-Hence, I decided to keep them.
+Through usability testing I found that current users consider the card icons to be helpful to find their files, so I decided to keep these in the new designs.

 Second Implementation